lsl/peerbind/README.md

 That's it!
 Have a look at the [documentation](http://peerbind.com/#configuration) for other parts of the API.

-Running your own Peerbind server
+Running your own Peerbind server (endpoint)
 --------------------------------

 You'll need to have [node.js](http://nodejs.org/) installed to run the Peerbind server.
 For installation instructions see [the node.js wiki](https://github.com/joyent/node/wiki/Installation).
 Once you've installed node, you can run the Peerbind server with the following command: